Manomenu/endProject_GK/README.md

 ---

+## How to run
+Open Project folder in Visual Studio, open CMakeLists.txt and press Ctrl + S.
+Then select endproject.exe project and compile & run it.
+After creating exe file you can run it from Visual Studio or you can open endproject.exe file in endProject_GK/out/build/x64-Debug folder.
+By default project is compiled in Release mode.

+---

 ## Project intentions
 I want to use <b>new</b> keyword only if it actually makes sense.
 Besides that I've decided to pass structs that have default constructor, and optionally <b>initialize</b> method.